 Seeking help from third parties during a violent episode

 Not responding to calls, texts, and other contacts (a manipulative behavior)

 Not all, of course, are criminal.
 Taken together, though, they can reveal a pattern of behavior that can be part of a broader pattern of criminal harassment, stalking, or other abuse.
 They can also contain evidence of actual crimes, including physical and/or sexual assault, sextortion, and cyber bullying.
 The Urban Institute’s study also reported:

-- Twenty-six percent of youth in a relationship, and 18 percent of all youth (defined as ages 12-17) said they were the victim of some form of cyber dating abuse in the prior year.
-This rate was even higher, at 37 percent, among gay, lesbian, bisexual, transgender and queer (LGBTQ) youth.
+Twenty-six percent of youth in a relationship, and 18 percent of all youth (defined as ages 12 to 17) said they were the victim of some form of cyber dating abuse in the prior year.
+This rate was even higher, at 37 percent, among gay, lesbian, bisexual, transgender and questioning (LGBTQ) youth.

-- Fifteen percent of surveyed youth reported that they were the victim of social media-based cruelty in the year prior to the study.
+Fifteen percent reported they were the victim of social media-based cruelty in the year prior to the study.

 What does the evidence look like?